emilhe/dash-extensions/README.md

 ### Download

-The `Download` provides an easy way to download data from a Dash application.
+The `Download` component provides an easy way to download data from a Dash application.
 Simply add the `Download` component to the app layout, and add a callback which targets its `data` property.
 Here is a small example,

     import dash
     import dash_html_components as html